dshorthouse/dina/README.md

 _WORK IN PROGRESS_

 DINA has a handful of endpoints that operate outside the context of JSON:API.
-These are more performance GET requests:
+These are more performant GET requests to obtain specific items:

 #### Summary Material Sample